dalenewman/Cfg-NET/Articles/Autofac.md

 * a custom javascript validator implemented with [Jint](https://github.com/sebastienros/jint)
 * a trace logger implementation

-Although it took a fair amount of setup, this gives your configuration handler a much more flexible reader, a faster XML parser, a javascript parser for any properties you decorate with `Cfg[validators="js"]`, and finally; some fancy tracing output.
+Although it took a fair amount of setup, this provides a `DatabaseAdmin` with a flexible reader, a faster parser, a javascript validator for properties decorated with `Cfg[validators="js"]`, and finally; some fancy tracing output.

-Taking an approach where you can inject dependencies has allowed for us to create this *Super-Charged* version of the configuration handler.
-And, if you want to clean up all this constructor injection, you may use an Inversion of Control *container* like Autofac.
+Injecting dependencies allows for a *Super-Charged* version of the configuration handler.

 ### Autofac

+To tidy up dependency injection, use an Inversion of Control container like Autofac.

-Instead of creating everything manually, we can use an `Autofac` module to encapsulate our configuration handler setup:
+Instead of creating everything manually, use an Autofac `Module` to encapsulate the setup choices:

 ```csharp
 public class ConfigurationModule : Module {